Chevelleboyer/DataStructuresHandbook/set.md

 # Set

 A set is an unordered collection of data objects similar to dictionaries but with only keys.
 Sets do not allow duplicates.
 Because of these behaviors a set guarentees everything is unique.
+Sets are also heterogeneous, meaning they aren't limited to a single data type such as ints.

 # In Memory